 In 2013, the City of Toronto, expanded its Green Bin Program and built its second anaerobic digestion plant designed to divert and revalue a broad range of acceptable materials from landfill and convert them into renewable energy and other beneficial use products.

 To effectively undertake the day-to-day operational management of its $75 million (CDN) facility, the City of Toronto was looking for an expert to manage the operations and maintenance of its plant.

-Veolia has been working hand-in-hand with the facility technology provider and anaerobic digestion expert CCI BioEnergy Inc. (CCI) since 2014 to operate, manage and maintain the City of Toronto Disco Road Organics Processing Facility.
-By doing so, Veolia ensures that 75,000 metric tonnes — 55% — of the residential and commercial organic waste, including food scraps, soiled paper, disposable diapers, feminine hygiene products and pet waste, generated annually by the residents of Toronto through the Green Bin program are:
+Veolia has been working hand-in-hand with the facility technology provider CCI BioEnergy Inc. since 2014 to operate, manage and maintain the City of Toronto Disco Road Organics Processing Facility.
+By doing so, Veolia ensures that 75,000 metric tonnes — nearly 45% — of the residential organic waste, including food scraps, soiled paper, disposable diapers, feminine hygiene products and pet waste, generated annually by the residents of Toronto through the Green Bin program are: